 This is a top 10 on any top anime list anywhere.
 Only one season of 24 episodes flies by as it grips you and inspires you and hurts you over and over again.
 Oddly profound, shamelessly unrealistic, beautiful in so many different ways, this series embodies so many things that make anime great.
 While it is not about the samurai by any means, the effect of their way, the way of the warrior, on Japanese culture and history is engrained into this tale.
 For to the death do these heroes fight, and to the death do these heroes live.

 This is the power of Akame’s character.
 If you’re watching this show, you kind of wonder why this series is even named after her.
 She’s the most reticent of the entire cast.
 Bols probably talks more than she does.
-She acts really ordinary.
+Her behavior is very ordinary.
 You’d imagine a warrior like her would have a sullen exterior, like her personality had been broken.
 Think Homura Akemi (Puella Magi Madoka Magica).
 Yet her mannerisms don’t show any of that.
-The shameless overeating, the deadpan responses to humorous moments, generally just very unassuming and ordinary about most everything.
+The shameless overeating, the deadpan responses to humorous moments, she’s generally just very unassuming and normal about most everything.
 But she does all this intentionally.
 All the weight of all the people she’s killed and all the comrades she’s seen fall bears down upon her.
 It’s Esdeath that more or less tells us the truth of the matter at the end.
 When Akame scores her hand with Murasume and transforms during their battle, Esdeath proclaims that Akame is no longer human.
 And I think that is closer to the truth than we would think.
 Akame is just barely living, just barely surviving.
 Yet through it all she endures.
 Scarred irreparably after this battle, she wanders the world killing evil in the name of good, surviving that others may live.
 Akame is an epic character.

 Second on this list of powerful female characters is the great one herself, General Esdeath.
 Easily my favorite villain of all time, and arguably one of my favorite characters anywhere, period.
 Impossibly powerful in action, voice, design, and execution, she is a top 5 female badass.
 Called Esdese in the Japanese dialogue, supposedly some play on the word “sadism,” it amounts to the same difference in the English version of her name.
-She is a bringer of death.
+She is a bringer of pain and death.

-As amazing as Akame’s black and red color pallette is, Esdese-shogun takes white and black and blue to a whole new level.
+As amazing as Akame’s black and red color palette is, Esdese-shogun takes white and black and blue to a whole new level.
 Her blue hair is fantastic, right down to her icy eyebrows and eyelashes.
 That hair goes everywhere, adding to the effect of her clothing in much the same way as Akame’s black hair does.
 She is large and imposing.
 Yes large there too.
 Having read some of this manga (I know I usually don’t, and some of you hold that against me, but you got your way here!), I realize the change they made with her physique in the anime.
 It’s a little too much in my opinion, but still I guess it adds to her imposing appearance.
 She is unrivaled outwardly.
 From her sadistic and confident smile to her towering height, she bears the title of shogun as well as anyone ever did.
 The military outfit is amazing, cut just right at all the right places.
 I’m kind of not a fan of her rapier-like sword, which you wouldn’t expect to hold up for a single hit against a slashing weapon like Akame’s katana.
-Like many things in this show, it does the impossible and matches slash for slash.
+Like many things in this show, it does the impossible and matches all other weapons slash for slash.
 Esdeath even cuts off her own arm with it.

 I love how she fights nonetheless.
 Most of the time she uses her ice weapons, which are overwhelmingly powerful against almost every foe.
 Speaking of impossible!
 And also speaking of impossible, one thing that frustrates me about this show is that she somehow isn’t able to overcome the entire Revolutionary Army.
 We see her singlehandedly annihilate three different armies before we reach the siege of the capitol, and she even kills all the advancing forces within the walls of the imperial palace just prior to her battle with Akame.
 So it’s a puzzle to me why she isn’t able to overwhelm them all outside the capitol’s walls.
 Well, I guess it isn’t a mystery.
 The writers simply wanted her not to.
 Oh well.
 But after cutting off the outside world in her wrath at Tatsumi’s death, she faces the great Akame one on one.
 And this is one of the greatest battles in anime history.
 I’ll speak of it a little more in the artwork section below, but to finish up this part on Esdeath, how about those kicks!
 Her long and powerful legs are the only things to land blows on the mighty Akame.
 And are they powerful!
-The down-kick she lays on Akame is one of the greatest duel moments you will ever see in anime.
+The axe-kick she lays on Akame is one of the greatest duel moments you will ever see in anime.
 You will cringe in pain at the sight of it.

 She is undoubtedly a villain.
 Her sadistic delight in torture is subhuman.
 She lives to kill, regularly murdering thousands of her enemies in a single engagement.
 She breaks the final straw for Najenda when she leaves a handful of one of a rebellious faction’s warriors alive not only to make them suffer from the memory of their brutalization and loss, but also to ensure they will foment more revolution so that she may have more enemies to fight.
 But for all that, there’s two things about her that make her totally endearing and even more memorable.
 The first is her love for her subordinates.
 The woman took an army to the north, wiped out the enemy almost completely by herself, and then sends her entire monetary reward to her army.
 The comfort she renders to Seryu when she is suffering internally also speaks to this, even somewhat belying her talk about the weak.
 But beyond that, we of course have her somewhat girlish love for Tatsumi.
 Even Tatsumi asks her why she’s so attached to him at one point.
 And we’re all wondering that.
 She really does love him, and it’s so uncharacteristic of her.
 It hardly matters what he does even, she still holds on to her love for him.
 When they both die at the end, and she folds him in her arms before sealing them together in ice, you can easily forget all the harm she’s caused and fall in love with her yourself.
 I know I did!